siyuan5/Prediction_Market/FINAL_PHASE_TASKS.md

 **Build:**
 - `AgentRunner` class owned by the API layer (manages agents across all markets, not just one)
 - `__init__(api_base_url, market_db)`
-- `start_market(market_id)` — reads agents assigned to this market from DB, instantiates `AutonomousAgent` for each (with all their `market_ids`), spawns daemon thread for each, stores thread handles
+- `start_market(market_id)` — marks market active/open for autonomous trading and ensures global agent threads can discover it
-- `stop_market(market_id)` — sets stop flags for agents on that market, joins threads with 5-second timeout, updates market status in DB
+- `stop_market(market_id)` — marks market stopped so agents skip it on next discovery cycle; updates market status in DB
 - `start_all()` / `stop_all()` — convenience methods across all markets
 - `is_running(market_id) -> bool`
 - `agent_count_active(market_id) -> int`
 - Thread-restart logic: if any agent thread dies unexpectedly, log and restart it (cap at 3 restarts per agent)
 - Wire to `/api/market/{id}/start` and `/stop` endpoints
-- Handles agents that span multiple markets: an agent thread runs as long as any of its markets are active
+- Agents self-select markets each cycle; no market-to-agent assignment table is required

 **Done when:**
 - POST start on 2 markets → 50 agents trade across both for 30 seconds → POST stop on one market → agents on the other keep going → POST stop on second → all threads exit cleanly